Jet characterization in Heavy Ion Collisions by QCD-Aware Graph Neural Networks: Dataset generation

-For this study, we generated \textit{PbPb} collision events at $\sqrt{s_{NN}}=2.76$ TeV at $0-5\%$ centrality.
-The simulations provides us with various physical observable ranging from $p_{x},p_{y}$ to $N_{jets}$.
-A feature vector of 7 variables i.e. $( E,p_{x},p_{y},p_{z},x,y,z)$ is chosen for each final state particle under $|\eta|<0.5$ for geometrical embedding and then serving as a node features of the graph.
-The event generator provides us the explicit detail of all the particles arising from hydro part and the jet part which is used to train the model.
-Since, jets coming in heavy ion collisions consist of both quenched and non-quenched jets.
-We trained and evaluated our model on both quenched and non-quenched jets simulated data-sets explicitly so that it can also be extended for applications in \textit{pp} collisions.
+\end{itemize} The above simulations provides us with various physical observables such as E (energy), $p_{x},p_{y},p_{z}$ (momentum components) and $x,y,z$ (coordinates).
+In general, an event generator doesn't give a complete information of track of the particle and provides the starting point of the track of the particle.
+A feature vector of 7 variables i.e. $( E,p_{x},p_{y},p_{z},x,y,z)$ is constructed for each of the final state particles for geometrical embedding which is then served as a node features of the graph.
+Since both the simulation procedures and event generators provide us the explicit details of all the hard and soft particles, which is used to train our model.